esseks/monicelli/README.md

 maps to `antani << 2`.

 It goes without saying, other expression can be used instead of numbers.
-Also, The usual precedence rules apply.
+Also, the usual precedence rules apply.

 **Braces are not implemented**.